How to Use Present Tense in Fiction Writing

 Time jumps can be jarring

 Akin to the previous article on Writing in Past Tense, you are locked into the tense you choose.
 That’s not to say you can’t embed scenes using different tenses to show different timelines— you can.
-If you do, the shift needs to be clear.
-For present tense novels, this will occur through flashbacks.
-I’ll break down flashback in another article, so be sure to subscribe to this blog— you don’t want to miss it.
+For example, if you’re using present tense, and you want to show the reader something significant about your protagonist that occurred in the past, what do you do?
+You write a flashback.
+If you choose to embed a flashback scene, you have to be clear with this time shift when writing in the present tense.
+Your flashbacks will need to be written in past tense to signify the event was in the past.
+And, you have to make a clear visual indication to your reader that we have now entered the past, otherwise, your reader will be lost.
+I’ll break down how to write flashbacks in another article, so be sure to subscribe to this blog— you don’t want to miss it.

 Writing in present tense has different forms: